thiagokokada/blog/2024-07-29/02-go-a-reasonable-good-language.md

 Just one of those things that I end up re-writing in every project.
-Yes, I know about [testify](https://github.com/stretchr/testify) and other assertion libraries, but nowadays I believe if you can avoid importing a library, as long the code you write is trivial, it is better to duplicate the code than try to import a dependency.
+Yes, I know about [testify](https://github.com/stretchr/testify) and other assertion libraries, but quoting [Rob Pike](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=568s) here, "a little copying is better than a little dependency".
+As long the code you write is trivial, it is better to duplicate the code than try to import a dependency.

 About another piece of code that generics allows me to write and I always end up re-writing in every project is the `must*` family of functions: